Easterly Government Properties (NYSE:DEA) Releases FY 2021 Earnings Guidance

 Easterly Government Properties (NYSE:DEA) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.300-$1.320 for the period.
 The company issued revenue guidance of -.

-Several brokerages have commented on DEA.
-Zacks Investment Research upgraded Easterly Government Properties from a sell rating to a hold rating in a research note on Wednesday, June 16th.
-Raymond James lowered their price target on Easterly Government Properties from $25.00 to $24.00 and set an outperform rating on the stock in a report on Thursday, May 6th.
-Finally, Citigroup started coverage on Easterly Government Properties in a report on Monday, May 3rd.
-They set a buy rating and a $26.00 price objective on the stock.
-Two analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-Easterly Government Properties currently has a consensus rating of Buy and a consensus price target of $25.43.
+Several analysts recently commented on the company.
+Zacks Investment Research raised Easterly Government Properties from a sell rating to a hold rating in a report on Wednesday, June 16th.
+Citigroup initiated coverage on Easterly Government Properties in a report on Monday, May 3rd.
+They issued a buy rating and a $26.00 price objective on the stock.
+Finally, Raymond James dropped their price objective on Easterly Government Properties from $25.00 to $24.00 and set an outperform rating on the stock in a report on Thursday, May 6th.
+Two research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus target price of $25.43.

 The company also recently declared a quarterly dividend, which was paid on Wednesday, May 26th.
-Investors of record on Friday, May 14th were given a dividend of $0.26 per share.
-The ex-dividend date of this dividend was Thursday, May 13th.
-This represents a $1.04 annualized dividend and a dividend yield of 4.83%.
+Stockholders of record on Friday, May 14th were paid a $0.26 dividend.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 4.79%.
+The ex-dividend date was Thursday, May 13th.
 Easterly Government Properties’s dividend payout ratio is presently 82.54%.

-In other Easterly Government Properties news, CEO William C. Trimble sold 9,000 shares of the business’s stock in a transaction on Friday, April 16th.
-The stock was sold at an average price of $21.51, for a total value of $193,590.00.
-Following the sale, the chief executive officer now directly owns 100,279 shares of the company’s stock, valued at $2,157,001.29.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Chairman Darrell W. Crate sold 2,000 shares of the business’s stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $21.09, for a total value of $42,180.00.
-Following the completion of the sale, the chairman now directly owns 7,428 shares in the company, valued at $156,656.52.
+In related news, CEO William C. Trimble sold 9,000 shares of Easterly Government Properties stock in a transaction that occurred on Monday, June 7th.
+The stock was sold at an average price of $21.51, for a total transaction of $193,590.00.
+Following the transaction, the chief executive officer now owns 100,279 shares in the company, valued at $2,157,001.29.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Chairman Darrell W. Crate sold 5,000 shares of Easterly Government Properties stock in a transaction that occurred on Thursday, June 10th.
+The stock was sold at an average price of $21.74, for a total value of $108,700.00.
+Following the transaction, the chairman now owns 7,428 shares in the company, valued at approximately $161,484.72.
 The disclosure for this sale can be found here.
-Insiders have sold 54,000 shares of company stock worth $1,162,510 over the last 90 days.
-9.00% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders have sold 54,000 shares of company stock worth $1,166,140.
+9.00% of the stock is currently owned by company insiders.

 Easterly Government Properties, Inc (NYSE:DEA) is based in Washington, DC, and focuses primarily on the acquisition, development and management of Class A commercial properties that are leased to the U.S. Government.
 Easterly's experienced management team brings specialized insight into the strategy and needs of mission-critical U.S.